-- 1 Log on to the host console using the support user name and password. - 2 Ensure that all the service groups are offline.
+- Log on to the host console using the support user name and password. - Take all the service groups offline by running the hastop -all command.
 Enter the following command:

 '''

 /opt/VRTS/install/installaccess -updateparameter

 '''

 Enter the private IPs of the systems.